gtarantino/TrafficData_API/README.md

 The data recieved from NYCDOT's TMC is provided in a CSV format.
 However, we wanted the data to be structured specifically in JSON.
-To accomplish this, we wrote our own script to retrieve, clean, and re-format the data.
+To accomplish this, we wrote our own bash script to retrieve, clean, and re-format the data.
 To run this script, you need to be in the `scripts` directory and run the fetch traffic data command.

 ```